Feel-ix-343/Omnis/README.md

 There are already many task management apps, but all of them are made for neurotypical people, with little consideration for accessibility.
 Their customizability makes them overly complicated and they require background knowledge of scheduling theory to be most useful.
 On the other hand, our platform is tailored to people with executive functioning disorder.
 Our software is more structured than other task management tools like Workflowy or Clickup.
 Those platforms are simply places where people go to document tasks.
 On the other hand, we structure the user’s day, send them notifications, and block their time using the Pomodoro method — we’re a one-stop shop for productivity.

-This app was created for the 2023 Rhode Island Science Fair.
+This app was created for the 2023 Rhode Island Science and Engineering Fair.